Logo Dresdner Silber und Metallveredlung GmbH

 History of gilding

-Gold plating of items is the covering of these very items with a layer of gold.
-This precious metal is not only one of the most corrosion resistant metals, but is also generally considered to be visually very stylish.
+Gold plating is the process of coating objects with a layer of gold.
+The precious metal gold is not only one of the most corrosion-resistant metals, but is also generally perceived as visually very stylish.
 This makes it perfect for enhancing a wide variety of objects.
-In addition to gold plating using pure gold, there is also the option of using gold alloys.
-These can be selected according to the colour, depending on the elements with which the alloy was made.
+In addition to gold plating using pure gold, it is also possible to use gold alloys.
+These can be selected according to color, depending on the elements with which the alloy was made.

 • Rose gold